Faster sales onboarding is your lowest hanging fruit for generating more revenue.

 Sales Onboarding Tip #2.
 Show Reps What ‘Good’ Looks Like

-Our second sales onboarding tip dovetails off the tip number one…
+Our second new hire onboarding tip dovetails off the tip number one…

 This means getting scenario-specific:

 - What does a good discovery call look like?

 - What does good objective handling look like?